 Financial literacy is understanding the basics of personal finance, banking terms, and how money works.
 You’re able to recognize the products, services, and tools needed to manage your financial life.
 Becoming financially literate is an ongoing process but at this stage, you’ve gained enough knowledge and awareness to help you manage money and set goals.

-At stage 1, you could answer questions like: how does compound interest work? what is a checking account? do you know the difference between a credit report and score? why contribute to a 401(k) plan?
+At stage 1, you could answer questions like: how does compound interest work? what is a checking account? do you know the difference between a credit report and a score? why contribute to a 401(k) plan?

 - understanding money and banking terms;